-Okay so not so Portuguese but I made these on holiday in Portugal (as you may have guessed, I don’t have a pool in my Camden flat… Or any sun for that matter).
-Anyway, I seem to only ever make this salsa in Portugal, partly because my best mate Philippa insists on it and partly because it’s lovely and refreshing.
+Okay so not very Portuguese but I made these on holiday in Portugal – as you may have guessed, I don’t have a pool in my Camden flat… Or any sun for that matter.
+Anyway, I seem to only ever make this salsa in Portugal, partly because my best friends Philippa insists on it, and partly because it’s lovely and refreshing.
 So between drinking buckets of cheap local wine and pushing each other in the pool, not only did I remember the recipe for these little blighters but I managed to make them too….
-Twice in fact (Philippa can be very demanding).
+Twice in fact – Philippa can be very demanding.
 Now, I know it’s not the weather for summer salsa but guess what, it wasn’t all that sunny in Portugal and we still ate it, so you can too.
-It’s really easy but a bit time consuming, you need to let the salsa cook down and then you need to chill it.
-Best to make it on a lazy Sunday when you have time, it’s worth the effort though, even if you do gobble them up in under 5 minutes like we did.
-Enjoy!
+It’s really easy but a bit time consuming.
+You need to let the salsa cook down and then you need to chill it.
+Best to make it on a lazy Sunday when you have time, it’s worth the effort though – even if you do gobble them all up in under 5 minutes like we did.

 Summer salsa bites